 Applicants who file the request for examination before receiving the supplementary European search report are asked by the EPO, after the search report has been sent, to confirm within a six-month period that they wish to proceed further with the application (Rule 70(2) EPC).
-Where they also have to respond to the search opinion, their response is required within this same period

-(Rule 70a(2) EPC).
-To accelerate the procedure, they can waive their right to be asked for such confirmation by selecting the second checkbox in section 12.2, in which case the application proceeds directly to examination after the supplementary European search report has been transmitted to them.
+Where they also have to respond to the search opinion, their response is required within this same period (Rule 70a(2) EPC).
+To accelerate the procedure, they can waive their right to be asked for such confirmation by crossing the second box in section 12.2, in which case confirmation is deemed to be given when the supplementary European search report is transmitted to them.
+With regard to the legal consequences, see Guidelines for Examination in the EPO, C-VI, 3.